Eternity Sunday, which we usually celebrate on the last Sunday before advent,

 It’s a way to grieve together, and to remember God’s promises.

-This year has been very strange, and it’s really interrupted the way as a church
+These past two years have been very strange, and it’s really interrupted the way we, as a church,

 Usually when someone dies there is a visitation at the funeral home,